remy/remysharp.com/public/blog/blocks-of-tetris-code.md

 - UI attempts to get out of the way
 - Web font is limited to 0-9 so it's super small
 - Some mangling of touchstart/click (to prevent doubles) -->

+---

+I like coding with typed arrays partly because I get to play with low level bitwise operations, but also because it makes me think more about array methods and how they can help with my software design.